stuartellis/tf-tasks/README.md

 You define each set of infrastructure code as a separate component.
 Each of the infrastructure components in the project is a separate TF root [module](https://opentofu.org/docs/language/modules/).
 This tooling refers to these TF root modules as _stacks_.
 Each TF stack is a subdirectory in the directory `tf/definitions/`.

+The tooling creates each new stack as a copy of the files in `tf/stacks/template/`.
+This means that a new stack works immediately.
+You can change the files in `template` to customise it for the project.

 > This tooling is expected to be compatible with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-I do not use or test with the feature, since it is unclear when it will be finalised, or if it will be implemented by OpenTofu.
+I do not use this feature or test with it, since it is unclear when it will be finalised, or if it will be implemented by OpenTofu.

 ### Contexts

 This tooling uses _contexts_ to provide profiles for TF.
 Contexts enable you to deploy multiple instances of the same stack with different configurations.
 These instances may or may not be in different environments.
 Each context is a subdirectory in the directory `tf/contexts/` that contains a `context.json` file and one `.tfvars` file per stack.
 The `context.json` file specifies metadata and the settings for TF [remote state](https://opentofu.org/docs/language/state/remote/).

+Each `context.json` file currently only specifies one item of metadata: `environment`.
+This is a string that is automatically provided as a tfvar.
+You may use this tfvar in whatever way is appropriate for the project.
+For example, you can define multiple contexts that use the same environment.

-> The directory `tf/contexts/all/` also contains one `.tfvars` file per stack.
+The directory `tf/contexts/all/` also contains one `.tfvars` file per stack.
 The `.tfvars` file for a stack in the `all` directory is always used, along with `.tfvars` for the current context.
 This enables you to share common tfvars across all of the contexts for a stack.

-### Shared Modules

-The project structure also includes a `tf/modules/` directory to hold TF modules that are shared between stacks in the same project.
+The tooling creates each new context as a copy of files in `tf/contexts/template/`.
+Edit `standard.tfvars` to customise the tfvars files are are created for new stacks.

 ### Variants

 The variants feature creates extra copies of stacks for development and testing.
 A variant is a separate instance of a stack.
 Each variant of a stack uses the same configuration as other instances with the specified context, but has a unique identifier.
 Every variant is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.

 > If you do not set a variant, TF uses the default workspace for the stack.

+### Resource Names

+Use the `environment`, `stack_name` and `variant` tfvars in your TF code to define resource names that are unique for each instance of the resource.
+This avoids conflicts.

+> The test in the stack template includes code to set the value of `variant` to a random string with the prefix `tt`.

+The code in the stack template includes the local `standard_prefix` to help you set unique names for resources.

+### Shared Modules

+The project structure also includes a `tf/modules/` directory to hold TF modules that are shared between stacks in the same project.

 ### Dependencies Between Stacks